MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/asset-group.md

 **Add:** Optional.
 If you do not set this field or if the date you submit is prior to today's date, then today's date will be set and the service can begin serving the asset group as soon as the asset group status is active.
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 The start date cannot be updated after the asset group is submitted i.e., once the start date has arrived.
 **Delete:** Read-only

+## <a name="trackingtemplate"></a>Tracking Template
+The tracking template to use as a default for all URLs in your asset group.

+The following validation rules apply to tracking templates.
+For more details about supported templates and parameters, see the Microsoft Advertising help article [What tracking or URL parameters can I use?](https://help.ads.microsoft.com/#apex/3/en/56799/2)

+- Tracking templates defined for lower level entities e.g. ads override those set for higher level entities e.g. campaign.
+For more information, see [Entity Limits](../guides/entity-hierarchy-limits.md).

+- The length of the tracking template is limited to 2,048 characters.
+The HTTP or HTTPS protocol string does count towards the 2,048 character limit.

+- The tracking template must be a well-formed URL beginning with one of the following: *http://*, *https://*, *{lpurl}*, or *{unescapedlpurl}*.

+- Microsoft Advertising does not validate whether custom parameters exist.
+If you use custom parameters in your tracking template and they do not exist, then the landing page URL will include the key and value placeholders of your custom parameters without substitution.
+For example, if your tracking template is *`https://tracker.example.com/?season={_season}&promocode={_promocode}&u={lpurl}`*, and neither *{_season}* or *{_promocode}* are defined at the campaign, asset group, criterion, keyword, or ad level, then the landing page URL will be the same.

+**Add:** Optional
+**Update:** Optional.
+If no value is set for the update, this setting is not changed.
+If you set this field to the *delete_value* string, the prior setting is removed.
+**Delete:** Read-only